Q: Where can I find details about my test day?

 Q: When do I get my results?

-A: For computer-delivered tests, results are available online between 5-7 calendar days after the test has been completed.
-For paper-based tests, results are available online 13 calendar days after the test has been completed.
-For both tests, certificates will be mailed out in the post on the day the results are available online.
+A: For IELTS on computer, results are available online between 3-5 calendar days after the test has been completed.
+For IELTS on paper, results are available online 13 calendar days after the test has been completed.
+For Computer test, the certificate is sent to you electronically.
+For paper-based tests, the certificates are sent through the postal service.

-Q: Is computer-delivered IELTS harder than paper-based IELTS?
+Q: Is IELTS on computer harder than IELTS on paper?

-A: No. The test will be the same as paper-based IELTS in terms of content, scoring, level of difficulty, question types, security and validity.
-The computer-delivered IELTS test is only available at our test centre in Amsterdam.
+A: No. The test will be the same as IELTS on paper in terms of content, scoring, level of difficulty, question types, security, and validity.
+The IELTS on computer test is available in Amsterdam, Den Bosch, Zwolle & Barendrecht.

 Q: What practice materials are available?

-A: Please view the practice material available here, which gives you an introduction to computer-delivered IELTS and how it works.
+A: Please view the practice material available here, which gives you an introduction to IELTS on computer and how it works.